faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```
-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.
- - To Fix try the below steps, if the issue persists please reach (**support@faveohelpdesk.com***)
+ - To fix, try the steps below.
+If the issue persists, please reach (**support@faveohelpdesk.com***)
- - If the cron is not there follow **https://docs.faveohelpdesk.com** and select you OS there and follow cron jobs section in the installation steps.
+ - If the cron is not there, follow **https://docs.faveohelpdesk.com** and select you OS there and follow the cron jobs section in the installation steps.

 #### Supervisor jobs Check
 - This check is used to see if all supervisor jobs are configured and running as expected for faveo

-- Enter **7** to check Supervisor jobs running status
+- Enter **7** to check the Supervisor jobs running status

  - Example Output